Adobe Premiere Pro vs. Adobe After Effects: Which is Better for You?

 Final Thoughts

-Choose Premiere Pro if you’re just starting in video production.
+Choose Premiere Pro as your primary piece of software if you’re just starting in video production and wish to create beautiful videos.
 It’s a sophisticated tool that even a beginner can easily learn to use; you can experiment, look for workarounds, and gain confidence at your own pace.
 We’ve come out with a great set of how-tos for Premiere Pro.

 Best of all, if you decide to use After Effects in the future, many of the Premiere Pro skills you master will apply.
 Because at the end of the day, they are two unique types of software: Premiere Pro focuses more on asset assembly whereas After Effects is more interested in asset creation.
 Although neither product is subpar if the choice is between Adobe Premiere Pro and After Effects, Premiere Pro is recommended for beginners.